KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 -  The CUBE section sets the Mondrian schema.
 It should reference the exact name of the schema, as registered in the catalogue on the Server.
 -  The MDXMondrianQuery section contains the original MDX query defining the starting view (columns and rows) of the OLAP document.
 -  The MDX section contains a variation of the original MDX query, as used by the Knowage Engine.
 This version includes parameters (if any).
 The name of the parameter will allow Knowage to link the analytical driver associated to the document via the parameter (on the Server).
--  The TOOLBAR section is used to configure visibility options for the toolbar in the OLAP document.
-The exact meaning and functionalities of each toolbar button are explained in next sections.
-A more complete list of the available options is shown in Menu configurable options:
+-  The TOOLBAR section is used to configure visibility options for the side bar in the OLAP document.
+The exact meaning and functionalities of each toolbar button has been explained in "Functionalities" section.
+A more complete list of the available options is shown in Menu configurable options in the Knowage designer.

 .. code-block:: xml
    :linenos: